mrmaxguns/old-site/index.md

   journal made with flask.
 - Chatpad: A closed-source web chat application

+## What I'm learning

+- Currently, I'm learning the C programming language.

 ## Where you can find me

 - [GitHub](https://github.com/mrmaxguns): I use this site primarily for code hosting.
 - [Email](mailto:mrmaxguns@gmail.com): Feel free to email me for questions, comments, and concernts.
 Spam will be blocked and reported; I am not interested in job offers at this time.